Pablo-Gonzalez-Calderon/showybox-package/showy.typ

  * Description: Creates a showybox
  *
  * Parameters:
+ * - title: Title of the showybox
+ * - footer: Footer of the showybox
  * - frame:
  *   + title-color: Color used as background color where the title goes
  *   + body-color: Color used as background color where the body goes
+ *   + footer-color: Color used as background color where the footer goes
  *   + border-color: Color used for the showybox's border
+ *   + inset: Inset for the title, body, and footer, if title-inset, body-inset, footer-inset aren't given
  *   + radius: Showybox's radius
  *   + thickness: Border width of the showybox
  *   + dash: Showybox's border style